 Buy Now, Pay Later culture

 Buy now pay later providers such as the Swedish Klarna have launched in the UK, determined to sign up as much millennial as possible.

 With its ease of user-friendliness and ‘coolness’ there is a recent trend of people having financial difficulties caused by buy now, pay later deals spiralling out of control.

 Unplugging from the spiral

-If you already find yourself in a financial position no longer manageable, you might benefit from a free consultation with one of our expert advisers, get in touch today on 0141 221 0999 or leave an enquiry online or on our Facebook page today.
+If you already find yourself in a financial position which is no longer manageable, you might benefit from a free debt advice consultation with one of our expert advisers, get in touch today on 0141 221 0999.

 If you’re looking for our official Trust Deed Scotland social media accounts, you can find them here: